metazine/cs50/week1/mario/readme.md

 ####
 </pre>

-At this point I had only spent 15 minutes making.
+At this point I had only worked on this for about 15 minutes.
     I thought that it couldn't be that difficult to complete the other side.

-At this point I start not thinking about how I can solve the solution well.
+At this point I started to not think about how I can solve the solution well.
-    I instead start just trying to get the job done.
+    Instead I began just trying to flimsily put things together to get the job done.
     This led me to making a "drawnGapOnce" variable that I created outside the for loops.

-I now use a bunch of magic numbers and basically magic code and then get the desired output.
+I used a bunch of magic numbers and spaghetti code to try and finish the pyramid.

 This code is full of unnecessary things that make it much harder to read.
     There are a fair amount of things I could have solved by simply moving things out of a loop.

 ## Conclusion

-This was at the very beginning of my coding, and served a good effort in learning a new language.
+This was my second step into programming, and was a good introduction to strongly typed languages.
-For my skill being able to even make the pyramid was more than what a lot of people that took the course could manage.
 However it wasn't until later projects that I learnt better ways to do things.
-    Be it more elegantly, or just naming things better.
+    Including better names and more elegant code.